csjiet/regression-teaching/README.md

-# greedy_machine_regression_teaching_and_preview_to_knn_classifiers
+# Machine Teaching: Regression

-Author: Sui Jiet Tay

 Code: main.ipynb

-Premise: To compare the time complexity and "parameter loss measure" between a normal enumeration method vs a greedy algorithm for teaching point selection, and first glance at the KNN classifier.
+> Goal: To study the time complexity and "parameter loss measure" between a normal enumeration vs a greedy algorithm for `coreset selection`, and a first glance at the KNN classifier.

-- "Parameter loss measure"
+"Parameter loss measure"

 $$
 (\hat{a} - a)^{2} + (\hat{b} - b)^{2}